-In the summer of 2020, the United States experienced what was, by certain metrics, the largest protest movement in its history.
-Following the murder of George Floyd by Minneapolis police officer Derek Chauvin, an estimated 15 to 26 million Americans participated in demonstrations across all fifty states (Buchanan, Bui & Patel, The New York Times, July 3, 2020).
+In the summer of 2020, the United States experienced what was, by certain measures, the largest protest movement in its history.
+After Minneapolis police officer Derek Chauvin murdered George Floyd, an estimated 15 to 26 million Americans marched across all fifty states (Buchanan, Bui & Patel, The New York Times, July 3, 2020).

-The hashtag #BlackLivesMatter became the most tweeted hashtag in the history of the platform.
+The hashtag #BlackLivesMatter became the most tweeted in the platform's history.
 Black squares flooded Instagram on a single Tuesday in June.
 Corporate America, in a frenzy of public conscience that was as sudden as it was suspicious, pledged more than $50 billion toward racial equity.

-And then — let us be honest about this, let us be brutally and lovingly honest, because the people who are owed honesty are the people who marched in the streets believing their marching would change something — almost none of it worked.
+And then — let us be honest about this, let us be brutally and lovingly honest, because the people who are owed honesty are the people who marched in the streets believing it would change something — almost none of it worked.

 - Corporate pledges evaporated or were reclassified (Jan, McGregor & Hoyer, Washington Post, 2021)